-Bikes also have more components than longboard, which require less maintenance.
+Bikes also have more components than longboards, which require less maintenance.

 Bicycles do have some advantages over longboards for commuting, however.
 Bikes are more efficient for riding long distance, namely uphill.
 They do better on dirt and rough ground.
 They are also overall more maneuverable than longboards.

 All in all, longboard commuting has its advantages, but it’s not for everyone.
-The fantastic surfing feeling you get on a longboard has to outweight the lower riding efficiency on rougher surfaces.
+The fantastic surfing feeling you get on a longboard has to outweigh the lower riding efficiency on rougher surfaces.

 Pushing at a sustained pace for a long duration and over large distances can be a demanding exercise, typically more strenuous than normal biking.

-Hardcore and sustained pushing requires strong balancing skills as you need to maintain your center of gravity stable while kicking hard on the ground and then reaching out far with your kick leg for stronger impulses.
-These movement significantly engage your core muscles including abs, lumbar muscles, hips / psoas, glutes, and legs.
+Hardcore sustained pushing requires strong balancing skills as you need to maintain your center of gravity stable while kicking hard on the ground and then reaching out far with your kick leg for stronger impulses.
+These movements significantly engage your core muscles including abs, lumbar muscles, hips/psoas, glutes, and legs.

 Experienced longboard commuters with well-suited longboard setups are able to go for miles on flat without setting foot on the floor. with a lot of practice, you learn to lock in a pace and your body motion gets in tune with your longboard’s momentum.
 Some even say it’s a meditative type of experience.